 It seems like the older I get the more gift cards I get – a lot of them are for places I never even go to!
 While I appreciate the gesture I also don’t want to let those gift cards go unused.
 Luckily there are tons of places where you can cash in unwanted gift cards.

 If you need money on the spot you can now sell your unwanted gift cards at Coinstar machines.
 Just look for the special kiosks, scan your gift card, and you’ll instantly get a cash offer.

-We recommend you check out CardPool to sell your giftcards.
+We recommend you use CardCash to sell your giftcards.
 They have the best prices, and they typically offer a bonus if you select an Amazon giftcard in exchange.

 Bonus: Look for Odd Jobs on Craigslist

 Need money today?
 Don’t forget to check your local Craigslist “gig” section for odd jobs.
 You can snag jobs that range from cleaning, help with moving, lawn care, and so much more.

 The cool thing about Craigslist gigs is that they are typically small jobs that you can easily do in a few hours or a day and earn some extra cash.

 All of these types of jobs should be paid upon completion and some will pay very well.